Preetibansal08/Skin-Care-Web/README.md

 🤝 Contributing
 Contributions are welcome!
-Feel free to fork the repo, open issues, or submit pull requests.
+Feel free to fork this repository, make improvements, and open a pull request.